JOB SEARCH

 Recruitment agencies

 A recruitment agency can be helpful in your job search.
-On Jobfisk.dk you can find list of recruitment agencies (not exhaustive) operating in Denmark.
+On Jobfisk.dk you can find a list of recruitment agencies (not exhaustive) operating in Denmark.
 In addition to becoming registered in the respective agency’s CV database, most of the recruitment agencies also have their own job databases with vacancies.

 It is free of charge to become registered in a recruitment agency’s CV database.